planetfederal/workshops/tutorials/wordmap/src/index.rst

 .. code-block:: javascript

-  // Projection info for map
-  var geographicProj = new OpenLayers.Projection("EPSG:4326");
-  var mercatorProj = new OpenLayers.Projection("EPSG:900913");

-  // Convert center point to projected coordinates var mapCenter = new OpenLayers.LonLat(-110,45).transform(geographicProj, mercatorProj);

   // Map with projection into (required when mixing base map with WMS) olMap = new OpenLayers.Map({
-    projection: mercatorProj,
+    projection: "EPSG:900913",
-    displayProjection: geographicProj,
     units: "m",
     layers: [wmsLayer, osmLayer],
-    center: mapCenter
+    center: [-10764594.0, 4523072.0],
+    zoom: 4
   });

 Because we are mixing a WMS map and a tiled mercator base map, we need to:

-* ensure that the `OpenLayers Map`_ declares the project it is using, which is mercator to match the base map; and,
+* ensure that the `OpenLayers Map`_ declares the **projection** it is using, which is web mercator to match the base map; and,
-* ensure that the center point is converted to mercator before being used to center the map.
+* ensure that the center point is converted to mercator before being used to center the map (hence the funny-looking coordinates for the center of the USA).

 Now that the map is set up, we just need to assemble the `ExtJS`_ components into a application:

 .. code-block:: javascript

   // Text field component.
-On 'enter' update the WMS URL var wordField = new Ext.form.TextField({
+On 'enter' update the WMS URL var textField = new Ext.form.TextField({
     value: startWord,
     listeners: {
-      specialkey: function(field, e) {
+      specialkey: function(fld, e) {
         // Only update the map when the user hits 'enter' if (e.getKey() == e.ENTER) {
-          wmsLayer.mergeNewParams({viewparams: "word:"+field.getValue()});
+          wmsLayer.mergeNewParams({viewparams: "word:"+fld.getValue()});
         }
       }
     }